davismcc/SingleCellOmics_Heidelberg_Apr2017/README.md

     1. Dimension reduction
     1. Clustering

 We will manage the data processing and analysis "pipeline" using [snakemake](http://snakemake.readthedocs.io/en/stable/).
+We will analyze our results in RStudio, using an [R Markdown](http://rmarkdown.rstudio.com) Notebook (see the `notebooks` folder in this repository for an example.)

 ## Data